dileepalbert/AKSAutomate/aks-anatomy.md

 ### Plan Communication to Azure Services

-- **Private/Service Endpopints**
+- **Private/Service Endpoints**

-  ​	Plan to use  for *Private Endpoints* (Or atleast *Service Endpoints*) wherever possible for communiction with Azure resources 	like Storage, SQL, CosmosDB etc. This makes communication secure and fast
+  Plan to use  for *Private Endpoints* (Or at least *Service Endpoints*) wherever possible for communication with Azure resources 	like Storage, SQL, CosmosDB etc. This makes communication secure and fast